- COVID/ARP-related enrollment window continues through August 15, 2021, with no need for a qualifying event.

 - Enrollment peaked in 2015, and has since dropped by almost 38% (due in large part to the expansion of Medicaid eligibility in 2015).

-- Celtic/Ambetter and CareSource both offer coverage statewide, and Anthem has rejoined the exchange, and US Health and Life is joining for 2022 (plus a look at insurer participation in previous years)
+- Celtic/Ambetter and CareSource both offer coverage statewide, Anthem has rejoined the exchange, and US Health and Life is joining for 2022 (plus a look at insurer participation in previous years)

 Indiana exchange overview

 The expansion of short-term health plans is among the factors related to lower marketplace enrollment in Indiana.
-The state used to limit short-term health plans to six months, the state enacted new legislation in 2019 to allow short-term plans to have initial terms of up to 364 days, and to be renewable (if an insurer chooses to offer that option) for a total duration of up to three years.
+The state used to limit short-term health plans to six months, but enacted new legislation in 2019 to allow short-term plans to have initial terms of up to 364 days, and to be renewable (if an insurer chooses to offer that option) for a total duration of up to three years.
 This allows some healthy people to use short-term plans as de facto substitutes for ACA-compliant plans, despite the fact that they do not provide the same level of coverage.

 When can I enroll in health insurance in Indiana?